anttijuu/O3-chat-client/TESTS-README.md

     // as instructed in the Preparing the client section (and video), and
-    // Change the path of the client side certificate! private int serverVersion = 2;              // The exercise number you test private String existingUser = "antti";      // Must be a user in your database already private String existingPassword = "juu";    // Must be a valid password for the above user private String clientSideCertificate = "/Users/anttijuustila/workspace/O3/O3-chat-client/localhost.cer";
+    // Change the path of the client side certificate! private int serverVersion = 2;              // The exercise number you test private String existingUser = "antti";      // Must be a registered user in your server already private String existingPassword = "juu";    // Must be a valid password for the above user private String clientSideCertificate = "/Users/anttijuustila/workspace/O3/O3-chat-client/localhost.cer";
 ```